Kobzol/kobzol.github.io/_posts/2024-01-23-making-rust-binaries-smaller-by-default.md

 which claims that if you use `debug = 0` (which is the default for release builds), the resulting binary will not contain any debug symbols.
 But this is clearly not what happens now.

+EDIT: Just to clarify, Cargo was putting the debuginfo of the Rust standard library into your program by default.
+It was *not* including the debuginfo of your own crate in release mode by default.

 # Why is it a problem?
 If you take a look at the binary size of a Rust helloworld program compiled in release mode on Linux, you'll notice that it has about ~4.3 MiB[^rustc-version].
 While it's true that we have a lot more disk space